ZJUArch/verilog-general-guide/README.md

 1. Moore machine: the next state is decided by current state.
 2. Mealy machine: the next state is decided by current state along with input.

-Refer to text book or wiki if you don't understant.
+Refer to text book or wiki if you don't understand.

 There exist a pattern to describe FSMs.
 The idea is to divide "next state" decision apart from "current state" action.